Vinelab/bowler/README.md

 ### Health Checks

-Based on [this Reliability Guide](https://www.rabbitmq.com/reliability.html), Bowler figured that it would be beneficial to provide a tool to check the health of connected consumers and is provided through the `bowler:healthcheck:consumer` command.
+Based on [this Reliability Guide](https://www.rabbitmq.com/reliability.html), Bowler figured that it would be beneficial to provide a tool to check the health of connected consumers and is provided through the `bowler:healthcheck:consumer` command with the following signature:

 ```
-php artisan bowler:healthcheck:consumer {queue} [--consumers=1]
+bowler:healthcheck:consumer
+    {queueName : The queue name}
+    {--c|consumers=1 : The expected number of consumers to be connected to the queue specified by queueName}
 ```

+Example: `php artisan bowler:healthcheck:consumer the-queue`

 Will return exit code `0` for success and `1` for failure along with a message why.